Table of Contents

 Recall of Port Catheter Devices

-A recall of port catheter devices from multiple manufacturers has recently occurred.
+A recall of port catheter devices from multiple manufacturers has recently happened.

 Bard Power Port Recall 2021